nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 date: 2022-09-08
 inline: false
 ---
-<h2 style="color: green">Jan—April 2023</h2> NxPlain is a framework that explains model's predictions using .
-A demo paper titled "NxPlain: A Web-based Tool for Discovery of Latent Concepts" has been accepted to appear at the EACL 2023.
+<h2 style="color: green">Jan—April 2023</h2> <a href="https://nxplain.qcri.org/"> NxPlain </a> is a framework that explains model's predictions using .
+A demo paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/EACL23.pdf"> NxPlain: A Web-based Tool for Discovery of Latent Concepts </a> has been accepted to appear at the EACL 2023.

 I will be serving as an Area Chair for Interpretability and Analysis of Models for NLP Track at the ACL 2023.